Shwetabh1/minimal/index.md

 *   Contributed to the creation of AppStore to be used by third-party app developers to deploy their applications.
 *   Reduced dashboard loading time by improving API performance by 60%.

-## Nextgen Healthcare
+## Nextgen Healthcare | Aug 2017 - Oct 2019
 *  Created custom dashboard to display various metrics.
 *  Developed feature to import 100,000+ patient records.
 *  Designed and developed EJS templates for health data reporting.
 *  Designed and developed new module to parse and build the EJS and generate PDF files.

-## Software Developer Intern
+## Software Developer Intern | Jan 2017 - Jul 2017
 *  Worked with social share team for various features on share UX improvements.
 *  Designed and developed a configuration-driven method to generate open graph meta tags.